 White Paper

 White paper or whitepaper is a documentation that gives all the necessary details about a new project.
 Blockchain projects utilize whitepapers to promote their services or products to investors.
-A well-crafted whitepaper will contain the problem that they are addressing, the solution, technical data, tokenomics, about the team, and more.
+A well-crafted whitepaper will contain the problem that they are addressing, the solution, technical data, tokenomics, the team, and more.
 Investors can examine the whitepaper of a project to examine the potential of the project.

 Whitelisted Address